-A course designed for secondary education math teacher candidates with the primary focus on 6-12 mathematics curriculum and teaching strategies based on state and national standards.
-Lesson planning with assessment is included.
-This course is interfaced with EDU 364.
-Prerequisite: EDU 315.
+A course designed for secondary education math teacher candidates with the primary focus on 6-12 mathematics curriculum and teaching strategies based on state and national

 EDU 400 Faculty Development Workshop I

 A course offered only for staff development in K-12 schools.
 The specific topic of the workshop is determined by the local school and the college.